 As a homeowner, you should be able to trust the people who are drastically altering your life for a time during the renovation process.
 They are going to be in your home, potentially demolishing sections of your home, and making lasting changes to your home that will affect your family for years to come.
 This is why it is great that you are conducting research into this complicated topic!

 Drawbacks of option 3 - A Full-Service Designer and Remodeler

-If the first two options are too much for you to handle then this third option might be the one for you!
-To learn more about this process click here
+If the first two options are too much for you to handle, then this third option might be the one for you!
+To learn more, read about Custom Built's remodeling process.

 Which remodeling option is right for you?